Characterization of barycenters in the Wasserstein space by averaging optimal transport maps: Dual formulation

 Let $f \in X $ such that $\| f \|_{X} \leq 1/4$ and choose $f^{\Theta} \in L^{1}(\Theta, X)$ defined by $f_{\theta}(x) = f(x) g(\theta)$ for all $\theta \in \Theta$ and $x \in \Omega$.
 It follows that

 Hence, the convex function $H$ never takes the value $- \infty$ and is bounded from above in a neighborhood of 0 in $X$.
-Therefore, by standard results in convex analysis (see e.g. \cite{MR1727362}), $H$ is continuous at 0, and therefore $H^{\ast \ast}(0) = H(0)$ which completes the proof.
+Therefore, by standard results in convex analysis (see e.g.\ Lemma 2.1 in \cite{MR1727362}), $H$ is continuous at 0, and therefore $H^{\ast \ast}(0) = H(0)$ which completes the proof. \end{proof}